bretgeek/tfuz/README.md

 #### More documentation/usage/examples soon...

-Until then, feel free to ask questions, read the code or visit https://tfuz.com for lots more info.
+Until then, feel free to ask questions, read the code or visit https://tfuz.com contact info.